-My work at Dickinson College balances research productivity with undergraduate teaching and research.
-At Dickinson we train young scientists.
-I teach courses in biochemistry, metabolism, physiology, and marine science.
-I’ve had the good fortune to mentor nearly fifty undergraduate students in my research program.
-I serve as the co-investigator of a National Science Foundation research program for curricular innovation and directed the first Global Scholars study abroad program at the college.
+I teach courses in biochemistry, metabolism, and physiology.
+I’ve had the good fortune to mentor nearly seventy-five undergraduate students in my research programs.
+I serve as the co-investigator of several National Science Foundation research program for research and curricular innovation and I directed the first Global Scholars study abroad program at the college.

-I am a broadly-trained biochemist who studies carbon metabolism in plants and animals.
+My lab studies secondary metabolism in plants and animals.
 Lately, our work has focused on the ability of plant HDACis to alter animal behavior and sabotage herbivore development.
 We are particularly interested in how epigenetics can restore endosomal cycling systems, which has implications for human health (especially the development of neurodenerative diseases in humans).

 In the past my work has focused on how sugars are transported in plants and converted the natural products that serve as antibiotics, herbivore deterrents, chemical cues, nutritional supplements, and other potential drugs.